git-masi/sportradar-challenge/README.md

 ### Environment variables

-You need a `.env` file for the project to work.
+You need to create a `.env` file for the project to work.
 Here is an example with all the required fields to get started.
 You should add your own password wherever you see `<YOUR_PASSWORD_HERE>`.

 ```